 Ms. Germain’s areas of expertise are applied cold chain management, environmentally friendly packaging, temperature sensitive mail order packaging and distribution, perishable food and pharmaceutical transportation, as well as food retailing.
 She has received three national awards for her work in green packaging and alternative insulation materials.
 Ms. Germain is frequently an invited speaker at cold chain conferences throughout the United States, Europe, and Canada.
 She has completed more than thirty research projects totaling over $11 million in the field of cold chain for perishable products, such as temperature management assessments and the development of efficient packaging and logistics systems.
 Ms. Germain has developed multiple short courses and certificate programs in cold chain logistics.
 She has published twelve journal articles and holds several patents.

-Ms. Germain is the CEO of The Illuminate Group.
+Ms. Germain is a co-founder and CEO of The Illuminate Group.
 Since 2007, Ms. Germain has been the Director of Innovation and Development for Blueye, LLC, a cold chain technology development company.
 She was the Assistant Director of Cold Chain Research in the Electro-Optical Systems Laboratory at the Georgia Tech Research Institute from 2012-2015.
 Ms. Germain was responsible for research, strategic planning, and alliances for the College of Technology and Innovation at the University of South Florida Polytechnic for the food, pharmaceutical, and cosmetic industries from 2010-2012.
 She managed the construction and administration of a research facility, which contained multiple research laboratories in the fields of food quality, food, and pharmaceutical cold chain, Radio Frequency Identification (RFID) applied research, and biofuels.
 Since 2008, she has served as the annual Director of the Academic Cold Chain Forum, where key players in the food and pharmaceutical industries meet to discuss and solve issues in the cold chain industry and broaden their knowledge of temperature management.
 From 2007 to 2010, Ms. Germain worked as a research assistant at the University of Florida’s Institute of Food and Agricultural Sciences in the Center for Food Distribution and Retailing.

 Melissa Germain, M.Sc.